nate123456/playerbot-lua/docs/api/index.md

 ### Custom Modules

-`mangos-lua` supports custom modules that work in the same way they would with normal lua files using their relative path to the source root.
+`playerbot-lua` supports custom modules that work in the same way they would with normal lua files using their relative path to the source root.
 Modules are importable through the same usage of `require`.
 Given the following files:

 **modules/test.lua**